 The Huawei P40 Pro is rolling out in European countries at €900 (about $1100), but we won’t see it in the U.S. anytime soon.
 Those looking to obtain the P40 Pro will need to do so via third-party international sellers, rather than through their carrier.
 The Huawei P30 Pro has been out for quite some time now and you can easily find it on websites such as Amazon for prices as low as $670 for the 128 gigabyte (GB) variant.
 Just like it is with the P40 Pro, the P30 Pro isn’t available on U.S. carriers officially and you will need to purchase it as an imported device.

 It’s impossible to ignore the opportunity and potential of the Huawei P40 Pro.
-We still highly recommend the P30 Pro as a high-quality option if you like the phone as is and don’t need to use the Google Play Store for additional apps.
+If you already have the P30 Pro or don’t need access to the Google Play Store, you will still get a high-quality phone experience overall.
 However, the P40 Pro builds on all the things we loved about the P30 Pro and continues to improve it.

 Among these new features are a new 90 hertz (Hz) display, a faster chip, better cameras, and cutting-edge 5G support.
-As long as Google is not a priority browser for repeated use, the P40 Pro is way ahead of any other phone in any other brand on the market.
+If you’re okay without using Google as your default browser, the P40 Pro is absolutely the best phone out there.